 - Best features are available after the paywall

 Summing it up, LifeLock offers a wide choice of basic identity theft prevention features, both in personal and family packages.
-The downside, as with all the tools listed above, is that it’s not a business-oriented service.
+As with all the tools listed above, the downside is that it’s not a business-oriented service.

 Whenever any of these identifiers are used by your customers, Covery checks them against Trustchain and combines the results with AI-powered Supervised Learning, behavioral analysis, and device fingerprinting to deliver a precise risk score and answer the main question: whether the person performing the transaction is a legitimate account owner or a scammer involved in identity theft fraud.